SuffolkLITLab/ALKiln/docs/story_tables.md

 | x.target_number | 2 | moms.target_number |
 ```

 That's no problem at all for our code.
-It has three unique variables.
-How can that help us with `.there_is_another`, though?

-Good question.
-If we require our users to use `.target_number`[^1] we have one unique variable to tell us how many times to say "Yes" to a `.there_is_another` question.
-We just have to do a bit of extra work to make that happen.
+If we require our users to use `.target_number`[^1] we have one unique variable to tell us how many times to say "Yes" to a `.there_is_another` question, letting us know when to answer "No" and stop the loop.
+We just also have to do a bit of extra work to make that happen.

 ## The loop architecture